“So, yeah. Anyway...”

 You're on a first date at a restaurant.
 You were telling a story about the town you grew up in.
 Now your story's done and you don't have anything else to talk about.
-You say:
+Awkwardly, you say this.

 So, yeah.
 Anyway...

 Use this casual expression when you're at the end of a conversation and you don't have anything else to say.
-For example, if you're introducing yourself to a group of people in a meeting at a conference, people often end in this way:
+For example, if you're introducing yourself to a group of people in a meeting at a conference, you might end your introduction this way:

 So, yeah.
 That's about it.